Leooncode/MUFormer/README.md

 ## Datasets && Env

-The data set has been uploaded to Baidu web disk, and the link and extraction code are as follows:
+Please download the dataset and place it in the "./data "path，the data set has been uploaded to Baidu web disk, and the link and extraction code are as follows:

 链接：[https://pan.baidu.com/s/1u8vIAlYzrEMqr-7AafllKg?pwd=ft0v](https://pan.baidu.com/s/1u8vIAlYzrEMqr-7AafllKg?pwd=ft0v)